N0W3N/Autompeg/README.md

 --------------------------------
 # Usage

+Since the script already contains an example conversation usage, I highly recommend to change the commands given in subprocess.run() (`autompeg.py`) into another commands by your own choice.

-`python autompeg.py <WorkDir> <extType> <newExtType>`
+`python3 autompeg.py <WorkDir> <extType> <newExtType>`

 * WorkDir = your folderpath with the media
 * extType = the file format Autompeg should be looking for
 * newExtType = the file format Autompeg should use for its conversion

+**Windows**

-e.g. `python autompeg.py E:\Streams\ MOV MP4`
+e.g. `python3 autompeg.py E:\Streams\ MOV MP4`

-e.g  `python autompeg.py E:\Music\ OGG MP3`
+e.g  `python3 autompeg.py E:\Music\ OGG MP3`

-* subprocess.run() takes all the arguments you'd type in your terminal/cmd to start ffmpeg
+**Mac**

+e.g. `python3 autompeg.py /Volumes/Storage MOV MP4`

+e.g. `python3 autompeg.py /Users/Test/Queue OGG MP3`

+* subprocess.run() works in the same way as your terminal does, with the only exception that it separates each command with a comma.

 * the example subprocess in the code converts a transport stream (TS) without quality-loss (-c:v) (copy) to MP4 and also removes faulty audio streams (-bsf:a) (aac_adtstoasc).
 --------------------------------
 # Known bugs/issues

-Autompeg is very harsh when it comes to file path and structures.
-Make sure and double check the file path of your folders and (most importantly) ffmpeg.
+As stated previously, file paths are handled very differently and are still a bit of an issue.
+Please make sure to enter all paths correctly depending on your OS, otherwise Autompeg could have problems to even start at all.

+Down below all bugs/issues which are currently known and will probably be fixed in the future.

 * (Windows) Autompeg couldn't find any files in `'E:/Media'` but was able to proceed with `'E:\Media'`
 * (Windows) Autompeg couldn't start FFmpeg when the location was set to `E:\FFmpeg\ffmpeg.exe` and/or `E:/FFmpeg/ffmpeg.exe`
-* (All) terminal/cmd isn't able to use the given argument if you haven't separate them correctly. subprocess needs all arguments within a new separated string, it can't handle a single string with all arguments
+* (All) terminal/cmd isn't able to use the given argument if you haven't separate them correctly. subprocess needs all arguments within a new separated string/variable, it can't handle a single string with all arguments
 * (All) In rare cases FFmpeg couldn't start at all, when an old version is installed/used
 --------------------------------